Terrastories/terrastories/documentation/MAPEO-MAPS-IN-TERRASTORIES.md

     1. There are dedicated folders for the `MBTiles`, sprites, and glyphs.
     2. In `config.json`, set the `"mbtiles":` definition to your MBTiles file.

-With all of this done, the next time you start Terrastories for offline mode it should load the vector tiles successfully as the basemap.
+With all of this done, the next time you start Terrastories for offline mode it should load the raster or vector tiles successfully as the basemap.
 (You can also check the tileserver directly by visiting `localhost:8080`.